NirmitPrasad/Xeno-Assignment/README.md

-# Signl — Shopper CRM
+# Xeno AI — MINI CRM

 > AI-native campaign management for D2C brands.
 > Built as part of the Xeno Engineering Internship Assignment 2026.